Anxiety Treatment — San Jose, CA and Campbell

 Living in the heart of Silicon Valley and Santa Clara county, the clinicians at Uplift Psychology Group are no stranger to working long hours and feeling anxious and/or stressed.
-When a work-life balance is not maintained, the impact can be extensive and lead to other health issues in the professional and personal realms.
+When a work-life balance is not maintained, the impact can be extensive and lead to other health issues and side effects in the professional and personal realms.

-At Uplift Psychology Group, you can expect your clinician to address stress management and help find long term solutions to address your overall anxiety and stress.
+At Uplift Psychology Group, you can expect your clinician to address stress management and help find long term solutions to address your overall anxiety, including stress management and relaxation techniques.
 We examine coping tools and self-care strategies to help you regain the balance in your work and personal life and how to recognize the types of anxiety that you may be susceptible to as well as triggers that may even cause you to have panic attacks.

 Anxiety therapy in San Jose to Help You Live Beyond Worry

 It is easy to feel burdened down with a load of care when our worries hit and overwhelm us.
 There are moments in your life where a worry can strike out of the blue and knock you flat, but it’s often more common for small, everyday worries to gradually wear you down and erode your defenses and make your anxiety worse.
 We can help you to replace negative thoughts with many different types of therapy and coping skills.

 When we meet with our patients, we have a variety of coping techniques that we can share to help ease the very-real pain of worry and dissatisfaction.
 Although we individualize our approach for each person, the following are examples of some methods you can take to relieve your generalized anxiety and focus one healing and happiness.